+NRG Energy incurred \$417.0 million of restructuring costs for the three months ended September 30, 2003 compared to \$17.1 million for the same period in 2002.
 During the third quarter of 2003, NRG Energy recorded \$396.0 million in connection with the resolution of the FirstEnergy Arbitration Claim.
 As a result of this resolution, FirstEnergy will retain ownership of the Lake Plant Assets and will receive an allowed general unsecured claim of \$396.0 million under NRG Energy's Plan of Reorganization submitted to the Bankruptcy Court.
 In accordance with SOP 90-7, this amount is recorded on the balance sheet as a prepetition liability.
-The remaining \$21.0 million of charges incurred during the three months ended September 30, 2003 and the \$17.1 million incurred during the same period in 2002 consisted primarily of employee separation costs, advisor fees and other professional fees.
+The remaining \$21.0 million of charges incurred during the three months ended September 30, 2003 and the \$17.1 million incurred during the same period in 2002 consisted primarily of employee separation costs and advisor fees.